polarfire-soc/polarfire-soc-linux-examples/system-services/README.md

 ./signature-verification-demo
 ```

-The demonstration runs without interaction from the user, first getting the SHA384 hash of an arbitrary string using the openssl library.
+The demonstration runs without interaction from the user, executing the following steps:
+1. First, it gets the SHA384 hash of an arbitrary string using the openssl library

-This 48 byte hash is then sent to the system controller via the mailbox, by writing to the signature service's device file, and the device file is then read back to acquire signature in 104 byte DER format.
+2. Then this 48-byte hash is sent to the System Controller via the mailbox, by writing to the signature service's device file
+3. The device file is then read back to acquire the signature in 104-byte DER format

-openssl functions are used once again to convert this raw DER signature into a usable object.
+4. Once again Openssl functions are used to convert this raw DER signature into a usable object

-To verify the signature, the public key is now retrieved from the device certificate.
-Once the cert has been read in raw form from the certificate device file, openssl functions are again used to parse the cert to find the public key and store it as a usable object.
+5. To verify the signature, the public key is now retrieved from the device certificate
+6. The certificate is been read in raw form from the certificate device file
+7. Again openssl functions are used to parse the certificate to find the public key and store it as a usable object

-Finally the signature can be verified against the hash of the original message using the public key.
+8. Finally, the signature can be verified against the hash of the original message using the public key